timovanopstal/nutils-by-example/presentation.md

     from nutils import *

-loads the python package `nutils`.
+loads the Python package `nutils`.
 This line is mandatory for all nutils scripts.
 See the [python docs][python packages] for more information on importing packages.